Wildelyssa/PhysioWebsite/README.md

 * Team members page with image of each team member and space for details sucb as personal statements and services offered

 ## Improvements and Edits
-* Improve responsive design for screens width 800-100px: add "read more links" and edit padding
 * Responsive for Services, and Team pages, and add padding and white space for readability
 * "Booking button" activates JS alert which shows contact details for regular appointments, and emergency, including link to contact form on website
 * Add a contact form